The fader strips provide dedicated mixing controls for the channels assigned to the current bank/layer.

 3b.
 Second Fader

-If the channel bay is fitted with the dual-fader panel, then the four Free Controls are replaced by a second (upper) short-scale fader.
+If the channel bay is fitted with the dual-fader panel, then the first four Free Controls are replaced by a second (upper) short-scale fader.
 The upper fader always controls the alternate layer.
 Press FLIP (beside the lower fader) to reverse the assignments.

 The upper fader and its user buttons are labelled by the mini TFT displays.
 The upper fader comes with four user buttons, a fader strip SEL button, MUTE plus AFL and PFL monitoring.
 These operate in an identical manner to the first (lower) fader described below.